wagtail/nextjs-loves-wagtail/README.md

 {% endblock %}
 ```

-We use the `richtext` filter from [Wagtail’s template tags & filters](https://docs.wagtail.org/en/stable/topics/writing_templates.html#template-tags-filters) to escape and print the contents of the `RichTextField`.
+In the above code, we load [Wagtail’s template tags & filters](https://docs.wagtail.org/en/stable/topics/writing_templates.html#template-tags-filters) using `{% load wagtailcore_tags %}`.
+This allows the use of the `richtext` filter to escape and print the contents of the `RichTextField`.

 ![Screenshot of an almost empty page – white background, "Welcome to our new site!" in the top left, and Wagtail logo in circled cyan in the bottom right](tutorial_screenshots/wagtail/tutorial_3.png)

-#### Wagtail template tags

-In addition to Django's [template tags and filters](https://docs.djangoproject.com/en/stable/ref/templates/builtins/),

 ### A basic blog